What is a Down Payment?

 Well, if you're like the rest of us, you probably find it much easier to sign loan papers than to part ways with a large chunk of cash.
 That's because we are painfully aware of the hard work and sacrifice that went into earning and saving up cash.

-Obviously, if your present vehicle is on its death bed, then waiting may not be an option.
-If that's the case, I urge you to begin scrimping and sacrificing now so that the next time you are in dire need for a vehicle, not only will you be able to make a much larger down payment, but parting with cash won't undermine your natural problem solving abilities like simply signing your name on the loan application will.
+If your present vehicle is on its death bed, then waiting may not be an option.
+If that's the case, I urge you to begin scrimping and sacrificing now.
+That way, the next time you are in dire need for a vehicle, not only will you be able to make a much larger down payment, but parting with cash won't undermine your natural problem-solving abilities like simply signing your name on the loan application will.